Christiana Mall: Early history

-Christiana Mall was developed in the late 1970s by The Rubin Company and New Castle Associates to compete with the smaller Triangle Mall (later New Castle Square Mall) and Castle Mall (Pencader Plaza) a few miles away.
+Christiana Mall was developed in the late 1970s by The Rubin Organization and New Castle Associates to compete with the smaller Triangle Mall (later New Castle Square Mall) and Castle Mall (Pencader Plaza) a few miles away.
 The land that the mall was built on consisted of four family farms; the main building of the mall was the Lynam family farm, the Cabela's site and parts of I-95 was the Morgan farm, and adjacent retail developments consisted of land from the Clayville and Carroll farms.

 Strawbridge & Clothier was the first store to open in September, 1978.
 It included a tall clock tower outside, a fountain under the escalators, second floor restaurant with balcony, and a large cascading fountain in the mall court.
 Shortly after, on October 12, 1978, the first phase of the mall opened to the public which included small shops from Strawbridge & Clothier to the Bamberger's court (which is now Macy's) which included a second fountain.
 Bamberger's and the wing to and including JCPenney was constructed in phase 2 which opened in 1979 and later added the Cupboard food court, Christiana Cinemas I-V and Galaxy Arcade.